By Joan Kelly

 return of Quetzalcoatl, the plumed serpent

-Aztec god; interpretations of the ancient Mayan and Aztec calendars; Hopi Indian legends and a once in 23,412 year alignment
+legends and a once in 23,412 year alignment

 of the planets.